5 Steps to Becoming a CPA in the District of Columbia

 Now that you’re a CPA in the District of Columbia

 Great job!
 You are now a fully licensed certified public accountant in our nation’s capital!
-There are a few professional organizations you might want to join, including the American Institute of CPAs (AICPA).
+There are a couple professional organizations you might want to join, including the American Institute of CPAs (AICPA).
 Through the AICPA, you will find continuing professional education, development, networking and guidance.
 The Greater Washington Society of CPAs is the local professional organization to join for CPE opportunities, local networking and professional solidarity.

 Think about specialization!
 Important specialty areas in the District of Columbia include forensic accounting, financial planning, auditing, governmental practice, compliance and business administration.